Where to Find the Best Pizza in Dallas — From Thin Crust to Detroit-Style and Everything in Between

 Dallas, TX 75206 | Map

 In 2007, this popular pizza shop opened its first location on Lower Greenville.
-The brand has since expanded to East Dallas and Richardson.
+The brand has since expanded to East Dallas.
 It’s a fast-casual spot known for its inventive pies like chicken spinach Alfredo, Mexican with hamburger, and Butcher’s Revenge featuring lots of meat and hot honey.
 There are also seasonal pizzas like this summer’s zesty chicken bacon ranch.

 Louie’s